-This year, give yourself the best holiday gift ever: more merry, magical moments and fewer frazzled ones.
+This year, give yourself a great holiday gift: more merry, magical moments and fewer frazzled ones.

-Here are five ways to make this year’s celebrations high on joy and low on stress—and help you keep the happy in the holidays.
+Here are five ways to make this year’s celebrations high on joy and low on stress – helping to keep the happy in the holidays.

-- Ratchet down those expectations.
+Ratchet down those expectations.
 Chasing after picture-perfect get-togethers can create the perfect storm of stress.
-It’s OK (really!) if your guests arrive while you’re chasing kitty off the table as you try to set it, if you scorch the pie, or if you bought a box of chocolate candy for your friend, not knowing she is diabetic.
+It’s OK (really!) if you’re chasing kitty off the table as your guests arrive, if you scorch the pie, or if you accidentally give your friend a box of chocolate, not knowing she’s diabetic.
 Things happen, even during the holidays.
 Keep that in perspective, and do your best to relax and enjoy.

-- Trim your to-do list.
-Go ahead—cross out at least one or two things that are likely to make you frantic.
+Trim your to-do list.
+Do it.
+Cross out at least one or two things that are likely to make you frantic.
 You don’t have to say yes to every invitation that comes your way or bake cookies from scratch when you can easily buy yummy ones.
 Make what matters most – time spent with friends and loved ones – your priority.

-If you enjoy making crafts or baking, consider giving some homemade gifts.
-Or give the gift of your time: Wrap up a homemade coupon for some babysitting hours – weary parents will be grateful.
+Also, if you enjoy making crafts or baking, consider giving some homemade gifts.
+Or give the gift of your time: Gift wrap a homemade coupon for some babysitting hours – weary parents will be grateful.
 Or offer to clean the home of an elderly person or someone recovering from an illness.
 These types of gifts are easy on the budget and often greatly appreciated.

 Sources: American Psychiatric Association; American Psychological Association